kaviles22/EMG_SignalClassification/README.md

 [src/train_test_model.py](https://github.com/kaviles22/EMG_SignalClassification/blob/main/src/train_test_model.py)
 ## Deploying model and testing it on real-time.
 The whole pipeline was deployed on a ESP-C3 development board.
-The code was written in C# and the model output was used to activate the servo motors to move a prosthesis.
+The code was written in C++ and the model output was used to activate the servo motors to move a prosthesis.
 ![Real time testing](static/real_time.png)